Learn about the different types of fungi and the fungi health benefits so you can appreciate mushrooms more here!

 These lessons about the different types of fungi teach us one thing.
 Even tiny organisms can do wonders in this world.

 They can keep you healthy (as long as your gut is also in shape), and they may even help preserve the planet.

-Take them with super greens, so you can take your health to a higher and better level.
+Take them with your probiotic and super greens, so you can take your health to a higher and better level.

-Editor’s Note: This article was originally published on September 21, 2016, and has been updated for quality and relevancy.
+Editor’s Note: This article was originally published on September 21, 2016, and has been updated on December 1, 2021 for quality and relevancy.